Abdulrahman-Alkhalaileh/updated-welab-task/README.md

 ### Here are changes I made:

--Useing query params (searchParams) instead of useState to filter Todos.
+-   Useing query params (searchParams) instead of useState to filter Todos.
--Use json-server to store Todos data instead of LocalStorage and context.
+-   Use json-server to store Todos data instead of LocalStorage and context.
--Seperates project components into server & client components.
+-   Seperates project components into server & client components.
--Created a serverFunctions folder to extend the requierd server functions into the server components.
+-   Created a serverFunctions folder to extend the requierd server functions into the server components.

 ### How I applied SOLID principles in the project: